Oliver Roggisch

-Oliver Roggisch (born 25 August 1978 in Villingen-Schwenningen) is a retired German team handball player who played for Rhein-Neckar Löwen.He currently serves as the sporting director for the Löwen as well as for the German national team.
+Oliver Roggisch (born 25 August 1978 in Villingen-Schwenningen) is a retired German team handball player and coach.
+He is the sporting director for the Löwen and the German national team.
 Roggisch is a World champion from 2007 with the German national team.
 He participated for the German team that finished fourth at the 2008 European Men's Handball Championship.